 By partnering with a local vendor Green PC, the university is able to recycle more than just computers and cellphones; we are able to recycle everything from a CD to an air hockey table.
 We are able to do this because of our partnership with Green PC.
 Green PC is a "E-Cycle Washington" Vendor, meaning that it complies with Washington States Electronic Products Recycle Rule and Washington State Department of Ecology's performance standards.

 For more information on Green PC and E-Cycle Washington please see the links above or under the related pages section.

 Not only does Sustainability Services collect electronic waste year round but we also hold an annual electronic waste drive during Earth Week called the E-Waste Campaign.
-The aim of the campaign is to raise awareness about electronic waste on campus as well as allow individuals who work or live at the University of Puget Sound to bring in electronics from their homes to be recycled.
+The aim of the campaign is to raise awareness about electronic waste on campus, as well as to allow individuals who work or live at the University of Puget Sound to bring in electronics from their homes to be recycled.
 Please see the link here for more information.